jedimt/ansible-role-kubernetes_join_nodes/README.md

 Dependencies
 ------------

-This playbook depends on the `ansible-role-kubernetes-prep` role having been executed on the hosts prior to running and that an existing Kubernetes cluster is available.
+This playbook depends on the `jedimt.kubernetes_prep` role having been executed on the hosts prior to running and that an existing Kubernetes cluster is available.

 Example Playbook